valtsu23/DIY-Emu-Black-Dash/README.md

 Based on https://github.com/valtsu23/Raspberry_Pi_gauge_cluster .
 Biggest difference to previously mentioned is PCB.
 Now there isn't an additional microcontroller.
 Also parts of the program had to be rewritten to support new hardware.

-### If you are interested of buying an assembled PCB, please let me know (valtteri.eklund@gmail.com).
-If there is demand I could make a small batch.

 ### Version history
 25.10.2024 released version 1.1
   - Cpu clock monitoring replaced with cpu load using Psutil ilbrary